History of slavery in the Netherlands: Atlantic slave trade

 The Dutch slave trade grew to sizable proportions.
 To alleviate ethical concerns about slavery raised by Christians, it was argued that in Genesis 9 it states that descendants of Ham are cursed into slavery, since Ham's descendants are interpreted by some as having populated Africa.
 To maintain the sugar production, many Portuguese plantation owners in the conquered part of Brazil were able to keep their plantation.
 Private slaves were required for this.
 This signalled a change in the stands about the slave trade; non-Christians could be sold as slaves.

 From 1640, the slave trade with Brazil began to decline, and the trade was shifted to the Spanish colonies in America.
 Initially, Dutch traders transported slaves to Buenos Aires and Río de la Plata in present-day Argentina, later the Caribbean also became the target of the slave trade.

 When Brazil was recaptured in 1654, there were already some 25,000 slaves brought over.
-After this reconquest, the sugar cane cultivation was transferred to the Caribbean and the in 1634 conquered Curaçao, which then became the Dutch collection point for slaves.
-After the British conquest of Jamaica in 1655, it became an important transfer market for slaves to the Spanish colonies.
-New slave buyers were also found among the English and French who grew tobacco on the islands they conquered in the Caribbean and Virginia, though most slaves went to Suriname, which from 1668 was permanently owned by the Netherlands until its independence in 1975.
+After this reconquest, the sugar cane cultivation was transferred to the Caribbean and in 1634 to Curaçao, which then became the Dutch collection point for slaves.
+After the English invasion of Jamaica in 1655, the island became an important transfer market for slaves to the Spanish colonies.
+New slave buyers were also found among English and French colonists who grew tobacco on the islands they conquered in the Caribbean and Virginia, though most slaves went to Suriname, which from 1668 was permanently owned by the Netherlands until its independence in 1975.